 Itchy or Watery Eyes: Many people with seasonal allergies feel itching along with watering of the eyes, which may be quite uncomfortable.

-Itchy Throat and Ears: Airborne allergens may irritate the throat as well as ears, causing irritation and discomfort.
+Itchy Throat and Ears: Airborne allergens may irritate the throat and ears, causing irritation and discomfort.

 Coughing: A chronic cough is commonly caused by postnasal drip when mucus from the nose falls down the throat.